-All full time residents and fellows must complete a Clinical Quality Improvement Certificate by the end of their one year or longer residency or fellowship.
-Each fellow/resident must also enter a minimum of one case in Safety Intelligence each year of their training.
-This requirement is for all trainees in our ACGME-accredited and Non-Standard training programs.
+All full-time residents and fellows must complete a Clinical Quality Improvement Certificate by the end of their one year or longer residency or fellowship.
+Each resident/fellow must also enter a minimum of one case in Safety Intelligence each year of their training.
+This requirement is for all trainees in our ACGME-accredited and Non-Standard training programs (Texas Medical Board).